alxayeed/alxayeed/README.md

 I am a CSE graduate, trying my best to be better than yesterday.<br>
 I don't just want to be developer,I Want to be an ***Engineer!***

-## Below are some my practice projects
+## Below are some of my practice projects
 <!--
 **alxayeed/alxayeed** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.